RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 Simplified network graphs
 ..........................

 This section gives a to-the-point explanation on how to get from the top dataset instance to a given measurement datum in each RDFBones ontology.
 The network graphs in this section only contain a fraction of the full information found in the RDFBones standard.
-For the full information, see the link provided in each subsection or the above section on :ref:`RDFBones network graphs`.
+For the full information, see the link provided in each subsection or see :ref:`RDFBonesNetworkGraphsSection`.

 ---------------------------